luau-lang/site/_pages/typecheck.md

 classtype:readindexer(): { index: type, result: type }?
 ```

-Returns the class' indexer using the result's read type, or `nil` if it doesn't exist.
+Returns result type of reading from the class via indexing, or `nil` if it doesn't exist.

 ```luau
 classtype:writeindexer(): { index: type, result: type }?
 ```

-Returns the class' indexer using the result's write type, or `nil` if it doesn't exist.
+Returns the type for writing to the class via indexing, or `nil` if it doesn't exist.